 If anything, somehow, this ended up being one of the easiest shows to review.
 With nothing but praise from each and every cast member, and their individual talents, it’s most definitely well worth a watch,

 Million Dollar Quartet is still at the Marlowe Theatre until the 6th of March!
-Tickets can be found HERE, and the rest of the tour dates of where you can watch the show next are HERE!
+The rest of the tour dates of where you can watch the show next are HERE!